On 5th December, the Federal Reserve released its much-awaited research paper on distributed ledgers.

 This, of course, is not a position shared by all.
 Ryan Zagone is the director or regulatory relations at Ripple, which facilitated the development of the Interledger Protocol.

-In conversation with CoinDesk, Zagone pointed out that the research paper could be the first step in the formation of a guidance position the Fed could take to help lead innovation in cross-border payments.
+In conversation with CoinDesk, Zagone pointed out that the research paper could be the first step in the formation of a guidance position the Fed could take to help lead private innovation of cross-border payments.

 â€œBy taking a moment to assess the implications of using this technology â€“ both in the sense of what we can achieve, but also what are the risks and realities of using this technology for our payments â€“ this paper presents a thoughtful look at the state of the cross-border payment system,â€ Zagone said.